 Yes, they can be real.
 It depends on your profession, the type of company that is looking for feedback, and the magnitude of the impact the focus group results are going to have on their marketing and advertising strategies.
 There are also focus groups that pay a lot less, and some a lot more.

 Many are very legitimate, having been around for many years and featuring huge brands on their website as clients.
 It is recommended to do some research before joining any because there are (rare, but there are) companies that are scams, leading to phishing issues and a waste of time.

 3. How do you find focus groups?

 The list above will help you to find many focus groups nearby you or on a remote basis.
-You can also search for them in Facebook, Google, LinkedIn and advertising sites such as Craigslist.
+You can also search for them on Facebook, Google, LinkedIn, and advertising sites such as Craigslist.

 4. How do I join a focus group?

 Most focus groups will require you to open an account (for free) with them, after which you’ll be asked to fill out a questionnaire about yourself before they send you focus group invitations via email based on what they feel is more suitable for you and on how your opinions and feedback can help them.